zulamit/zwallet/docs/advanced/auto-shield.md

 ![Shield](img/IMG_0088.PNG)

 1. Auto-Shield threshold.
 A value of 0 disables auto shielding
-2. By default, shield when you make a payment.
-It can be overridden in the "advanced options" of the Send page
+2. By default, shield when you pay.
+It can be overridden in the "advanced options" section of the Send page

 ## Remarks